cyniclimbu/rootShell/README.md

 rootShell is a program written completely in Ruby which imitates command prompt.
 All you do is type commands.

-There isn't any help command available currently. :hushed:
+Help command available at the moment :hushed:

 Please refer to pastebin.com/2WjxnuCh until help command is available. :grimacing: